the hi-end doctor

 Have you ever read in a hi-fi magazine that some very expensive "big boy's toy" is a joke and sounds ... not so well (to put it mildly)?

 The simple answer, without a shadow of denial, is NEVER.
 This fact should make you reflect because it's very far from reality!
 Audiophiles who read and trust hi-fi magazines have been subliminally taught to believe in a putative hi-fi equation: "the higher the price, the better the equipment (and consequently its sound}".
-Well, ... nothing could be more misleading!
+Well, ... nothing could be more misleading and subject to debate!

 In my professional life, I have auditioned many systems costing from tens to hundreds of thousands of dollars.
 Honestly, the only thing I can say is that I’m deeply sorry for the "poor" (only metaphorically, of course!) owners!